metamorphic/spring-integration-splunk/README.md

 * submit - Use's Splunk's REST API.
 Appropriate for small or infrequent data loads.
 Posts data to a named index or the default if not specified.
 * index - Streams data to a named index or the default if not specified.
 * tcp - Streams data to a tcp port associated with a defined tcp input.
-* hec - Sends data to Splunk using the high performannce HTTP Event Collector
+* hec - Sends data to Splunk using the high performance HTTP Event Collector

 It is strongly recommended that you use the "hec" adaptor.
 The other 3 are legacy implementations.